Some German Shepherds might show signs of being a lot more timid or scared than the average dog.

 Scared behavior may arise around people, other dogs and animals or even around inanimate objects like thunder or fireworks.

-You should look to identify the cause of your German Shepherd’s fear as soon as possible.
+You might look to identify the cause of your German Shepherd’s fear as soon as possible.

 You can identify the cause of your GSD’s timid actions by monitoring him or her and identifying change in their behavior.

-- When it experiences physical pain, and is touched in the area
+When it experiences physical pain, and is touched in the sensitive or painful area

 It is natural for your GSD to display fear in some of these situations more than others and there are different levels of fear.